digitalbazaar/vc-playground-docs/developers/wallets/querybyexample/index.md

 }
 ```

-Below you will find the VP Requests which Wallets may receive when testing used with the [CHAPI Playground](https://vcplayground.org/).
+Below you will find the VP Requests which Wallets may receive when testing used with the [VC Playground](https://vcplayground.org/).

 ## VP Request for Alumni VC
 ```json